 Publications

 Functional array-based languages have been proposed instead of C-based approaches, as they offer stronger performance guarantees.
-This paper proposes to follow a similar approach and exposes a divide-and-conquer primitive at the algorithmic level to let users partition any arbitrary computation.
+This article proposes to follow a similar approach and exposes a divide-and-conquer primitive at the algorithmic level to let users partition any arbitrary computation.
 The compiler is then free to explore different partition shapes to maximize both data and hardware reuse automatically.
 The main challenge remains that the impact of partitioning is only known much later in the compilation flow.
 This is due to the hard-to-predict effects of the many optimizations applied during compilation.